donsheehy/datastructures/prose/13_trees.md

 ```

 To "see" the tree structure in this print out, you find the parent of a node by finding the lowest line above that node that is not at the same indentation level.
-This is a task that you have some training for; it is how you visually parse python file to understand their block structure.
+This is a task that you have some training for; it is how you visually parse Python file to understand their block structure.

 Although the code above seems to work, it does something terrible.